Maximum residue levels for nicotine

 In 2009, the EU authorisation for the use of nicotine as an active substance in plant protection products was withdrawn.
 No specific MRLs for nicotine were set, and the default MRL of 0.01 mg/kg was applied to all products.

 The source of residues in these commodities has not been established.
-Contamination during harvest, drying, storage, or transport are considered possible.
+Contamination during harvest, drying, storage, or transport is considered possible.
 Nicotine also occurs naturally as the main alkaloid in tobacco and related species, and is found in low concentrations in certain other crops.
 In the absence of scientific evidence on the source, the Commission decided to review the temporary MRLs after 10 years in order to take into account any new information available.
 On the basis of this review, two new draft Regulations were introduced in 2022 referencing recent monitoring and food consumption data (EFSA 2022).

 MRLs are set in accordance with the rules set out in Regulation 396/2005.
 For information on current MRLs for other substances, please consult the EU Pesticide Residues database.